 This guide explains how to contribute to the TeleIRC project.
-It explicitly defines working practices of the development team.
-This document helps new contributors get up to speed with working on the project.
+It defines working practices of the development team.
+This document helps new contributors start working on the project.
 It is a living document and will change.
 If you think something could be better, please open an issue with your feedback.

 Table of contents¶

 Set up a development environment¶

 To set up a TeleIRC development environment, you need the following:

 Create Telegram group¶